Hazelwood, Missouri

-Hazelwood is a city in St. Louis County, Missouri, within greater St. Louis.
+Hazelwood is a city in St. Louis County, Missouri, United States, within greater St. Louis.
 It is a second-ring northern suburb of St. Louis.
 Based on the 2020 United States census, the city had a total population of 25,485.
 It is located north of St. Louis-Lambert International Airport and is situated on Interstates 270 and 170, as well as the much-traveled Lindbergh Boulevard and Highway 370.

 Geography

 According to the United States Census Bureau, the city has a total area of 16.76 sqmi, of which 0.74 sqmi is covered by water.

+Cowmire Creek runs through Hazelwood and flows into the Missouri River here.